akooops/bg-app/README.md

 6. For those who are using Windows, you should start the Redis server.

 In order to start a simulation you should tick the checkbox `Simulation en cours ?` in Nova.
-You can set the start date of the game by entering and int (it should be 1).
+You can set the start date of the game by entering an int (it should be 1).

 Before a simulation you should clear the queues using the command `php artisan queue:clear`.

 I think that you don't need the `php artisan queue:work` command.

 Good Luck !
+Feel free to correct the typo